1lent/ServerStatsSender/README.md

-# Steps on how to use,
+# Steps on how to use

 Make a bot on the disocord dev portal, https://discordapi.com/permissions.html#8 use this <-- And put in the bots client id.
 Paste the link you get in the web to a discord channel. link should look like this ==>